Perspicacity11/MakersWk7-JavascriptWebApps/contents/09_adding_new_note.md

 ### Questions

-1. Create a new test file `notesView.test.js` using the same scaffolding than in the previous section.
+1. Create a new test file `notesView.test.js` using the same pattern than in the previous section.
 2. Write a test that:
     * create a new instance of `NotesModel` and adds two notes to it.